Workbooks

 Explorations are represented in the URL, so the exploration can be shared by simply copy/pasting the URL to another user.

-Note that when you save the exploration, changes will also be reflected on the dashboard associated to the workbook.
+Note that when you make any changes to the workbook, the changes will also be reflected on the dashboard associated to the workbook.